sopelj/recipe-repository/README.md

 # Recipe Repo

-This is an attempt to rebuild my recipe site and make it open source all whilst testing out some new technologies in the process, [intertia](https://github.com/inertiajs/inertia) in this case.
+This is an attempt to rebuild my recipe site and make it open source all whilst testing out some new technologies in the process, [inertia](https://github.com/inertiajs/inertia) in this case.

+> [!WARNING]
+> This is **very** WIP and is just for fun.

 ## Development